Face to Face

 For part of this exhibition I have used some favourite paintings and photographs as inspiration being careful not to create a pastiche of them.
 Every face in this collection is either from Watlington or friends or both.
 All this came about during the first lockdown when Peter was really in need of a haircut; he started to look remarkably like Willie Nelson a country and western legend so had to be photographed!
 I’m thoroughly enjoying putting faces to pictures so see this as an ongoing project.

 My other portraits are all from the street, observe, shoot and move on, it’s a great feeling when you’ve got it right.
 Street photography should always be spontaneous it’s the only way it works; it’s a very exciting way of portraiture.

-I will be exhibiting as part of Watlington Photographers Collective in the Watlington Club.
+I'll be showing as part of the Watlington Photographers Collective in the Watlington Club.